Cornell-MAE-UG/fa25-portfolio-KateSevigny/_projects/MAE 3270 Final Project.md

 Material: Aluminum 7075 T62
 This material is ultimately successful due to its significantly lowered Young’s Modulus (approx 10x10^6 psi).
 This means that the material is less stiff than many other titanium or steel materials, and ultimately led to the torque wrench’s strain gauge’s voltage output being adequate for the constraints of the design.
 The lowered stiffness allowed for the dimensions of the wrench (b and h) to be large enough to meet the stress and fatigue factor of safety requirements.

-3. Diagram communicating how loads and boundary conditions were applied to your FEM
+3. Diagram communicating how loads and boundary conditions were applied to your FEM Model (screenshot)

-Model. (screenshot)
 ![Boundary conditions]({{ "/assets/images/BCs.png" | relative_url }})

 4. Normal strain contours (in the strain gauge direction) from FEM